 The EcoStudents are a group of middle school students in charge of planning for the urban farm.
 Some of those students brainstormed with the landscape architect to design the plot.

-“Six or seven of our older students actually sat down and researched what kind of plants would work really well, what pieces would be really important to our farm, what areas and spaces and objects [would be need], how it [would need] to be designed,” Cooper said.
+“Six or seven of our older students actually sat down and researched what kind of plants would work really well, what pieces would be really important to our farm, what areas and spaces and objects , how it to be designed,” Cooper said.

 One main goal of the farm is to provide the students with skills that they can later apply to a profession.